mmSir/SpatioTemporalEntropyModel/README.md

 # Spatio-Temporal Entropy Model

-A Pytorch Reproduction of Spatio-Temporal Entropy Model (STEM) for end-to-end leaned video compression.
+A Pytorch reproduction of Spatio-Temporal Entropy Model (STEM) for end-to-end leaned video compression.

 More details can be found in the following paper: